rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.5.2 =
+= 3.5.2.1 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Dutch translation updated, Updaed gallery shortcode for album, Custom thumbnail for media, Bug fixes
+Admin UI bug fixes

 == Sponsors ==